PouriaSterling/poet-bot/README.md

         url: "<Your Production JIRA Base URL>"
 	```

+  Notes:
-  Note that the clientid must be quoted otherwise it is interpreted as a number.
-Do not commit this file.
+  * 'clientid' must be quoted otherwise it is interpreted as a number.
+  * Leave your 'botId' fields empty for now, we will configure them after you've created your bot.
+  * Do not commit this file.
 It is already Git ignored.

 * Deploy the server to AWS Lambda:

 	```